 You can create a customized dataset by selecting only the samples and variables you need for your analysis.
 IPUMS PMA microdata are accessed through our online data extract system.

 Published figures using PMA2020 data

-For examples of key indicators that can be calculated using PMA2020 data, see the briefs and other reports produced by PMA2020 for each survey round.
-They can be found, organized by topic, at PMA2020's website.
+For examples of key indicators that can be calculated using PMA2020 data, see the briefs and other reports produced by the PMA2020 team for each survey round.
+These publications can be found, organized by topic, at PMA2020's website.

 Understanding the data